Request Info

 5. Consolidation

 We've written before about consolidation and cross-docking, but for this post we'd like to emphasize consolidation.
-A importer’s willingness to wait and consolidate with additional upcoming orders they have—or to consolidate with other shippers' goods destined to the same region—can definitely have an impact on costs.
+An importer’s willingness to wait and consolidate with additional upcoming orders they have—or to consolidate with other shippers' goods destined to the same region—can definitely have an impact on costs.

 We’re very aware of the volatile nature of shipping costs, especially during this unprecedented time.
 Please reach out to our Freight team to learn more about managing your freight costs.
 Also, stay tuned to our blog for an upcoming freight snapshot on current conditions.